SDU-eScience/UCloud/backend/service-common/wiki/auditing-scenario.md

 ## Internal Auditing: #2 Project Activity

 This Audit requires 3 different users.
-There have been created 2 users on the production system to help with this test:
+There has been created 2 users on the production system to help with this test:
 - `audit1`
 - `audit2`

-The person responsible for logging has the 2FA and other credentials to these users.
+The person responsible for our logging architecture has the 2FA and other credentials to these users.

 Placeholders:

 - `$DATE` should be replaced with the current date (format YYYY.MM.DD)
 - `$USERNAME` should be replaced with your username
-- `$ELASTIC_USER` should be a admin user of the elastic cluster
+- `$ELASTIC_USER` an admin user of the elastic cluster
 - `$ELASTIC_PASSWORD` matching password of the admin user

 Steps: